 3. Any offense that results in an out-of-school suspension for more than ten school days.

 SECTION 5.3.
 Prohibition Against Being On or Near School Property During Suspension.
-All students who are suspended or expelled are prohibited from being on school property for any reason unless permission is granted by the School Leader or his/her designee.
+All students who are suspended or expelled are prohibited from being on school property for any reason unless permission is granted by the School Leader or their designee.
 Any student who is suspended for any offenses listed in section 160.261, RSMo., or any act of violence or drug-related activity shall not be allowed to be within 1,000 feet of any public school in the LEA unless one of the following conditions exist:

 1. The student under the direct supervision of the student's parent, legal guardian, or custodian.